Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: Conclusions and Future Work

+As far as $\RL$ and $\SD$ are concerned, our main contribution is extension of these research frameworks to one where the input dataset is not fixed and can be refined based on learning acquired through applications of $\rl$ and $\sd$ algorithms: both features and samples can be added to the input dataset or removed from it.
+As a consequence, our framework supports much more realistic usages of $\rl$ and $\sd$.
+In addition, introduction of quality orderings allows more freedom in specifying criteria for rule selection and we believe they will be useful for other applications of $\rl$ and $\sd$ as well.

-In this work we only considered rules that do not carry any sequential information of event occurrences.
-Sequential rules have been well studied in the context of recommender systems and process monitoring systems in general, and their application domains are growing fast.
-In validation domain, learning sequential rules is somewhat similar to learning assertions from traces in the form of event sequences or automata, or in a richer formalism that can directly capture the concurrency information, but now the intention is to learn patterns of \emph{incorrect} scenarios rather than the correct ones (where incorrect scenarios are not necessary rare scenarios).
-In our iterative root-causing and learned bug mining approach, the rules can be mined by validation expert also as sequential rules or in other formats (assuming the expert validator has the knowledge of the intended behavior).
-Automating the mining of sequential rules that capture bug patterns is an important direction for future work.
+Learning sequential rules is somewhat similar to learning assertions from traces in the form of event sequences or automata, or in a richer formalism that can directly capture the concurrency information, but now the intention is to learn patterns of \emph{incorrect} scenarios rather than the correct ones (where incorrect scenarios are not necessary rare scenarios).
+In our iterative root-causing and learned bug mining approach, the rules can be mined by validation expert as sequential rules or in other formats.
+Further automation of mining sequential rules that capture bug patterns is an important direction for future work.